drogue-iot/drg/README.md

     drg login https://drogue-cloud-registry-endpoint

-Then follow the steps to authenticate. drg will ask you to name this new context and generate a config file to save your configuration.
+Then follow the steps to authenticate. drg will generate a config file to save your configuration.

 You can also use a refresh token to authenticate, suitable when the browser can't be accessed: